Audio Studio

 1. Play the audio file in order to hear the audio recording.

-4. Drag the mouse on top of the waveform between the two time points.
+4. Drag the mouse on top of the waveform from the start point to the end point.
 The selected timeframe changes color to match the color of the label.

 Note: A new annotation is created, and the new annotation is listed both on the annotation list and the transcription list.